-You may have even had urges, like me, of completely removing yourself from social media - but this comes with the loss of connection to the highly interconnected social media world.
-That being said, social media is what you make of it - it is not inherently bad nor good; what matters is how we decide to use it.
+You may have even had urges, like me, of completely removing yourself from social media – but this comes with the loss of connection to the highly interconnected social media world.
+That being said, social media is what you make of it – it is not inherently bad nor good; it’s how we decide to use it.

 Social Media and Mental Well-Being

 Just like with anything, balance is crucial.
 For example, watching your favorite show on Netflix can be an amazing way to wind-down at the end of the day, but binge-watching episodes for hours, neglecting other important responsibilities or even your sleep can be detrimental to your well-being.
 The same goes for food, alcohol and social media, among many other things.
 Social media, however, is slightly more complex and I believe it takes more work and conscientiousness to have a healthy relationship with social media.
 I’ve been guilty of being in the habit of opening Instagram or Facebook mere moments after I wake up, disrupting a beautiful time that can be spent setting my intentions for the day, collecting my thoughts, meditating or overall starting my day off right.
 Instead of setting a positive mood for the rest of the day, by checking social media first thing in the morning, my day begins with almost unconscious self-comparisons, negative self-talk and removing myself from the present moment.

 Our urges to constantly check and update our socials can not only remove ourselves from enjoying beautiful experiences in the present moment, but it can lead to an over-inflation of positivity on social media.
 To compete with this over-inflation, we tend to post only our highlights to either impress others or even ourselves, adding to the problem.
 Not to mention, social media can be filled with highly altered images with perfect poses against pristine backgrounds on pages that are entirely tailored to perfection, distorting our perceptions of reality and lowering our self-esteem.